Natural metabolism boosters that help increase your metabolism levels, rev up your calorie burn for faster fat and weight loss.

 Factors And Causes For Low Metabolism

-According to Mayo Clinic, your metabolism is influenced by a number of factors.
+Your metabolism is influenced by a number of factors.
 Your body size and composition are at the top of the list.
 What that means is that technically, the more you weigh, the faster your metabolism is.
 If that sounds like a surprise, then keep something else in mind: fat slows down metabolism but muscle speeds it up.

 So a 200-lb. person who’s pure muscle is going to have a much faster metabolism than a 200-lb. person who is simply overweight and with a high percentage of body fat.